hughlang/tweek/README.md

 ### Performance

 * In release mode, frame rate is well over 120 fps.
 In debug mode, it is close to 60 fps, unless you are animating text.
+As an alternative, you can render your text as images and import them.